gamal-hamed/school2021/participants_logbook.md

   I hope I can participate in similar events in person soon.
 Thank you all very much!
 Martin Schneider

  * Fantastic summer school, thanks and all the best! - Kong You Liow
+ * A very good and informative school.
+I have learned a lot.
+Thank you very much.
+Gamal Hamed